encryptogroup/RAID-PIR/README.md

 * `gcc` (Version 4.x or newer should be fine)
 * some sort of somewhat recent Unix (We tested everything on Debian, but MacOS should be OK as well; Windows might work but was never tested...)

-### 1. Setting up RAID-PIR Instances
+## Setting up RAID-PIR Instances and Testing

+### 1. Preparations

-This document describes how to set up instances of an RAID-PIR vendor, mirrors, and client for testing.
+The following steps describe how to set up instances of an RAID-PIR vendor, mirrors, and client for testing the code locally.

-First, make sure you checked out the most recent version from github.
+Before you start, make sure you checked out the most recent version from github.

 #### 1.1 Fast XOR
 To have fast XOR operations, you'll need to build some C code.
 To do this you have to run `python setup.py build`.